MvvmFx/InterwayDocs/README.md

 The project is instrumental for the improvement of [MvvmFx](https://github.com/MvvmFx/MvvmFx.

 ### Release mode build
-When you build the solution in __Release__ mode, at the root level there will be 3 folders with ready to run versions:
+When you build the solution in __Release__ mode, at the root level there will be an __Outputs__ folder.
-- WinForms - Windows Forms desktop application
+On this folder there are 3 folders with ready to run versions:
 - WebSite - Wisej web site IIS ready
 - WebStandalone - Wisej web site packed into a desktop .exe file
+- WinForms - Windows Forms desktop application

 ## Project Status